-- 1.13a In the application for the GM title based on norms, at least one norm shall be achieved in a tournament with only one round per day for a minimum of 3 days. - 1.13b In any title tournament the time controls and clock settings for all players must be the same, except as defined in Appendix G.4 of the Laws of Chess (e.g. if the time control is increment based, all players must use increment; if delay based, all players must use delay; if no increment or delay is specified, then all players must compete with no increment and no delay).
-There can be no mixed use of clock settings (increment, delay, none at all). - 1.14 Leagues and national team championships may last longer than 90 days, but not more than one year.
-Normally for individual tournaments, a period of at most 90 days is permitted but the QC Chairman may give prior approval to tournaments of a longer duration. - 1.15 In tournaments which last longer than 90 days, the opponents' ratings and titles used shall be those applying when the games were played.

-- 1.16 The Chief Arbiter of a title tournament shall be an International Arbiter (IA) or FIDE Arbiter (FA).
-He may appoint a temporary deputy.
-An IA or FA must always be in the playing venue. - 1.17 No appointed arbiter may play in a title tournament even just as a filler.
+- a) In the application for the GM or WGM title based on norms, at least one norm shall be achieved in a tournament with only one round per day for a minimum of 3 days. - b) In any title tournament the time controls and clock settings for all games must be identical, except as defined in Guidelines III of the Laws of Chess or in the event of a re-pairing in the case of a default, with the agreement of both players.
+If the time control is increment based, all players must use increment; if delay based, all players must use delay; if no increment or delay is specified, then all players must compete with no increment and no delay.
+There can be no mixed use of clock settings (increment, delay, none at all). - 1.1.4 In tournaments which last longer than 30 days, the opponents' ratings and titles used shall be those applying when the games were played. - 1.1.5 The Chief Arbiter of a title tournament shall be an International Arbiter (IA) or FIDE Arbiter (FA).
+An IA or FA must always be in the playing venue. - 1.1.6 No appointed arbiter may play in a title tournament even just as a filler.

-It is also advisable for no appointed arbiter to play in a FIDE rated tournament even just as a filler.
+It is also not expected for an appointed arbiter to play in a FIDE rated tournament even just as a filler.

-1.2 Titles achieved from International Championships:

-1.21 As indicated below, a player may gain

-(a) a title from such an event, or(b) a single title norm.
-Then the requirements in 1.42 - 1.49 shall apply.

-- 1.22 The minimum score is 35 % for all titles.
-The result shown is the minimum required. - 1.23 For continental, sub-continental or approved competitions of FIDE International Affiliates, a title or result can be achieved if at least one third or five of the appropriate member federations - whichever is lower - participate in the event.
-The minimum number of participants in the event is eight.
-The World Championships (including U20) of the IBCA, ICSC and IPCA are exempted from this rule. - 1.23a If groups are combined to make a bigger group, then the requirements (at least 8 participants from at least 5 federations) in 1.23 shall apply to this merged group.
-Titles can be awarded to the best player(s) of the subgroups, provided the subgroup has at least 5 participants from at least 3 federations and the player scores a minimum of 50% in a minimum of 9 games. - 1.24 Terms used in Tables 1.24a and 1.24b:
+- 1.2 Titles achieved from International Championships: - 1.2.1 As described below, a player may gain a title directly from some events, or a single title norm.
+The requirements in 1.4.2 1.4.9 do not apply. - 1.2.2 The minimum score is 35 % for all titles and norms.
+The result shown is the minimum required. - 1.2.3 For continental, sub-continental or approved competitions of FIDE International Affiliates, a title or result can be achieved if at least one third or five of the appropriate member federations - whichever is lower - participate in the event.

+The minimum number of participants in the event is ten.
+The minimum number of rounds is nine.

+The World Championships (including U20) of the IBCA, ICSC and IPCA are exempted from this rule.

+- a) If groups are combined to make a bigger group, then the requirements (at least 10 participants from at least 5 federations) in 1.2.3 shall apply to this merged group.
+Titles can be awarded to the best player(s) of the subgroups, provided the subgroup has at least 6 participants from at least 3 federations and the player scores a minimum of 50% in played games over the full number of rounds. - 1.2.4 Terms used in Tables for Direct Titles:

-Gold = first after tiebreak;
+Gold = first after tiebreak

-1st equal = best 3 players after tiebreak;
+1st equal = best 3 players after tiebreak

-norm = 9 games (unless otherwise specified);
+norm = 9 games

-Continental and Regional = Continental and a maximum 3 regional events per continent, and include Arab Youth
+Continental and Regional = Continental and a maximum 3 regional events per continent, and include Arab Youth.